marciosenaf/marcio-DEVendas/README.md

 write more efficient code, speed up the development process, and automatically apply recommended best practices

 - #### Bootstrap:
-Resultados de tradução
-is an open-source web framework for developing interface and front-end components for websites and web applications, using HTML, CSS and JavaScript, based on design templates for typography, improving the user experience in a friendly and responsive website
+Is an open-source web framework for developing interface and front-end components for websites and web applications, using HTML, CSS and JavaScript, based on design templates for typography, improving the user experience in a friendly and responsive website